10x10 with The Academy of Nutrition and Dietetics

 Special Course offered with the Academy of Nutrition and Dietetics

 The Academy of Nutrition and Dietetics, AMIA, and Oregon Health & Science University (OHSU) are pleased to offer this special version of the 10x10 course aimed at RDs and DTRs.
-The content is geared to nutrition and the in-person session takes place at the 2014 Academy of Nutrition and Dietetics Food & Nutrition Conference & Exposition in Atlanta, GA on October 18, 2014.
-The full FNCE runs from October 18-21, 2014.
+The content is geared to nutrition and the in-person session takes place at the 2015 Academy of Nutrition and Dietetics Food & Nutrition Conference & Exposition in Nashville, TN on October 3, 2015.
+The full FNCE runs from October 3-6, 2015.

 The goal of the AMIA-OHSU 10x10 program is to provide a detailed overview of biomedical and health informatics to those who will work at the interface of healthcare and information technology.
 The course also aims to provide an entry point for those wishing further study (and career development) in the field.
 It provides a broad understanding of the field from the vantage point of those who implement, lead, and develop IT solutions for improving health, healthcare, public health, and biomedical research.
 It provides up-to-date details on current events in the field, including the "meaningful use" of electronic health records specified by the Health Information Technology for Economic and Clinical Health (HITECH) Act of the American Recovery and Reinvestment Act (ARRA, also known as the US economic stimulus package).